mypreview/woo-store-vacation/readme.txt

 However, you can add the vacation notice on any specific page by adding the Store Vacation Notice block to the page content or using the `[woo_store_vacation]` shortcode instead.

+= Can I customize product availability during my vacation? = Yes, if you have enabled the “Disable Purchase” option in the General settings, you have the ability to customize the availability of your shop during your vacation.
+This can be done through the **Conditions** page, where you will find a range of options to tailor the behavior of vacation mode.

+On this page, you can selectively choose which items to exclude from vacation mode, allowing them to remain available for purchase even while your shop is closed.

+The options include multi-select fields for **Products**, **Categories**, **Tags**, **Types of products**, and **Shipping Classes**.
+By selecting specific items within these fields, you can modify the Disable Purchase behavior and ensure that those chosen products are still accessible for purchase on your shop during your vacation.

 = How can I get help with the plugin? =
 The easiest way to receive support is to visit the [Community Forums page](https://wordpress.org/support/plugin/woo-store-vacation "Woo Store Vacation Support Forum") and create a new topic.
 Be sure to check the “Notify me of follow-up replies via email” checkbox to receive notifications as soon as a reply is posted to your question or inquiry.